Grosser Mythen

-It is accessible from the Holzegg by a hiking trail which is opened during the summer months only.
+It is accessible from the Holzegg by a hiking trail, which is opened during the summer months only.

 Geologically the Mythen is a penninic Klippe.

+Name

 The name is pronounced [ˈmiːtən]; it is in origin the plural referring to the Grosser and Kleiner Mythen collectively, each of which had the name Mythe (feminine) in the singular.
 The name is unrelated to the now-homographic German word for "myth"; Weibel (1973) derives it from Latin meta "cone, pyramid".
 Until the late 19th century, the name of the mountain was still feminine, die Grosse Mythe; after c.
 1870, the masculine gender became increasingly common in written German although dialectically the feminine remains current.